run-llama/llama_index/docs/how_to/vector_stores.md

 GPT Index offers multiple integration points with vector stores / vector databases:

 1) GPT Index can load data from vector stores, similar to any other data connector.
 This data can then be used within GPT Index data structures.
-2) GPT Index can use a vector store itself (Faiss) as an index.
+2) GPT Index can use a vector store itself as an index.
 Like any other index, this index can store documents and be used to answer queries.

 ## Loading Data from Vector Stores using Data Connector